Listening to the Sounds of the Unconscious

 Esalen Inspirational Film Festival

 As part of the April 28-May 3, 2019, Esalen Inspirational Film Festival, psychologist and film music composer Dr Michael Mollura presented screenings of Heal, Antarctica, Road to Dharma, and Dent along with facilitating a dream music presentation with percussionist Christo Pellani.
 The Esalen Inspirational Film Festival is curated and organized by Corinne Bourdeau and Christine Leuthold.
 Learn more at: esalen.org

 Dr Michael Mollura Private Practice

-Dr Michael Mollura (Licensed Clinical Psychologist PSY30873) maintains a private psychotherapy practice in Beverly Hills.
+Dr Michael Mollura (Licensed Clinical Psychologist PSY30873) maintains a private psychotherapy practice in Beverly Hills and in Atwater/Silver Lake.
 In addition to Dream Music Psychotherapy and Dream Music workshops, he applies his expertise to individual, couples, and family psychodynamic therapy.
 He integrates his understanding of meditation and yoga psychology in his sessions both in person and globally via online telehealth coaching.
 Learn more at: drmichaelmollura.com.